 As a resource to proposers list of the titles and abstracts of programs selected in previous mission cycles is available here.

 Fermi's proposal process will have two Phases.
-In Phase 1 you will submit a cover page and a scientific justification; the cover page (generated by a webform) will include a maximum budget cap and the scientific justification should include a brief management section that describes the resources required (e.g., FTE).
-There is also an ARK/RPS form to summarize your proposed management plan and schedule.
+In Phase 1 you will submit a cover page and a scientific justification; the cover page (generated by a webform) will include a maximum budget cap and the scientific justification should include a brief management section that describes the resources required.
 The page limit for this section is 4 pages for a Regular proposal, and 6 pages for a Large proposal.
 An additional page describing technical details of your proposed Suzaku, NRAO, Arecibo, VERITAS, NOAO or INTEGRAL observations is required if you are applying under the joint proposal opportunity.
 A peer review panel will review your Phase 1 proposal, and you will submit a Phase 2 budget proposal only if your Phase 1 proposal has been tentatively accepted.

 The continuation into year two of Regular Projects that were approved for two years duration will not require a second scientific peer evaluation.
 The PIs of such projects will however be solicited by the NASA Shared Services Center (NSSC) for a progress report that will be reviewed by NASA prior to the release of year-2 funds.